What is a Breast Lift?

-A breast lift (mastopexy) is a surgical option for patients who are happy with the volume and size of their breasts, but are seeking to lift and raise the position of their breasts and nipples to a more aesthetically pleasing location.
+A breast lift, also known as mastopexy, is a surgical option for patients who are happy with the volume and size of their breasts, but are seeking to lift and raise the position of their breasts and nipples to a more aesthetically pleasing position.

 Breast lift procedures treat and correct the problematic aesthetic condition known as breast ptosis, which refers to breasts that are sagging or drooping, as a result of the loss of elasticity in the breast tissue.

-A number of factors are responsible for causing and/or exacerbating breast ptosis (sagging):
+There are a number of factors responsible for causing and/or exacerbating breast ptosis (sagging):

-• Weight loss: as a woman loses weight, her breast volume decreases, which can lead to sagging of the breasts, if the breast tissues are unable to conform to the new, smaller breast shape.
+- Weight loss: as a woman loses weight, her breast volume decreases, which can lead to sagging of the breasts if the breast tissue is unable to conform to the new, smaller breast shape.

-• Gravity and the natural aging process: breasts lose their youthfully lifted, “perky” appearance and begin to stretch and sag, as the elasticity in the breast tissue responsible for upholding the support structures of the breasts gradually decreases over time
+- Gravity and the natural aging process: As the elasticity in the breast tissue responsible for upholding the support structures of the breasts gradually decreases over time, breasts lose their youthful, lifted, ‘perky’ appearance and begin to stretch and sag.

 By tightening the breast tissue, excising surplus skin and creating a more supportive structure to maintain the newly lifted and raised position of the breasts, breast lift surgery provides an effective and long-lasting countermeasure to the symptoms of ptosis.